narengan/cis/cli-firewall.md

  * `configuration`: Target/Value pair to use for this rule.
    * `target`: The request property to target.
 Valid values: "ip", "ip_range", "asn", "country".
    * `value`: The value for the selected target.
-     * For `ip` the value is a valid ip address.
+     * For `ip` the value is a valid IP address.
-     * For `ip_range` the value specifies ip range limited to /16 and /24.
+     * For `ip_range` the value specifies IP range limited to /16 and /24.
      * For `asn` the value is an AS number.
-     * For `country` the value is a country code for the country
+     * For `country` the value is a country code for the country.

 **Sample JSON data:**